What to expect from BP's interviews and assessment centre

 Competency (personal) interviews at BP

-The phone-based competency interview is generally carried out by one or two members of the HR team.
-It features competency questions, which require you to draw on past experiences.
+The phone-based competency interview is generally carried out by a member of the HR team.
+It features competency questions, which require you to draw on past experiences and show how you align with BP's values: safety, respect, excellence, courage and one team.

 Past candidates advise that BP's competency questions can be more challenging that the typical examples you may have come across elsewhere.
 For example, instead of a simple 'Tell me about a time when you worked as part of a team', you could be asked about a time when you experienced conflict within in team, then probed by your interviewer about what action you took to resolve it.